Back to the front page

 Presumably this game ended at 367 because a bad decision was made near the end.
 Imagine that we rewind the gameboard to how it looked after (367-n) moves.
 I will call the original 367 sequence a local maximum if it is the longest possible path when starting from that rewound game state.

 For any given sequence, it seems plausible that it could be a very local maximum if we only rewind by 1 or 2 moves.
 But given how vast the game tree is, what do you think the chances are that our sequence is still a local maximum if we rewind 50 moves?
 Maybe something like 1 in 450, right?
 Vanishingly unlikely.
-This implies that by exploring in the neighbourhood of where your path ended, there is almost guaranteed to be a longer path.
+This implies that in the neighbourhood of where your path ended, there is almost guaranteed to be a longer path.
 If you look carefully, perhaps you'll find it.

 In playScript05.py I explore this idea.
 It goes like this: